Gemini Dollar (GUSD) Reaches 1-Day Volume of $11.81 Million

 Gemini Dollar Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Gemini Dollar directly using US dollars.
-Investors seeking to acquire Gemini Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Gemini Dollar using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Gemini Dollar directly using US dollars.
+Investors seeking to acquire Gemini Dollar should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Gemini Dollar using one of the aforementioned exchanges.

 Receive News & Updates for Gemini Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gemini Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.